Did U.S. Legalize Human Consumption of Horses?

-But, the efforts to stop the slaughter of horses for food didn’t necessarily end the practice, as over one hundred thousand horses are hauled to horse slaughter plants in both Canada and Mexico for human consumption, every single year.
-In fact, at the chic eatery, Pangaea, in Toronto, Ontario, the chef, Martin Kouprie, serves up a succulently delicious pan-seared equine tenderloin, served with Saskatoon berries, or, an excellent tartare (horse was the original French tartare, not beef).
+However, the efforts to stop the slaughter of horses for food didn’t necessarily end the practice, as over one hundred thousand horses destined for human consumption are hauled to slaughter plants in both Canada and Mexico every single year.
+In fact, chef Martin Kouprie at the chic eatery ‘Pangaea’ in Toronto, Ontario, serves up a succulently delicious pan-seared equine tenderloin, served with Saskatoon berries, as well as an excellent equine tartare (horse was the original French tartare, not beef).

-But, in November of 2011, a bill was passed by the U.S. Congress, and then signed by President Barack Obama, that removed an amendment to continue the funding inspection ban, opening the gates for horse slaughtering plants to reopen in the U.S., and causing opponents to claim that it could cost $3-5 million a year to reinstate the inspections.
-So, if the next burger from a greasy spoon that you sink your teeth into in the U.S. has a little extra ‘kick’ to it, you now know why.
+Then, in November of 2011, a bill was passed by the U.S. Congress and then signed by President Barack Obama that removed an amendment to discontinue the inspection ban, swinging wide the gates for horse slaughtering plants to reopen in the U.S. despite opponent claims it could cost $3-5 million a year to reinstate the inspections.
+So, if the next burger from a greasy spoon you sink your teeth into in the U.S. has a little extra ‘kick’ to it, now you know why.